 Victorian entry halls were considered active living space and held furniture that the family regularly used.

-The grand staircase has 23 steps to the second floor.
-At the top of the steps you can see a “Tree of Life” stained glass window.
+The staircase has 23 steps to the second floor.
+On the upper landing is a “Tree of Life” stained glass window.
 Apparently a former owner didn’t like the window and had it removed.
-The historical society discovered it lying in the basement years later:
+The historical society discovered it lying in the basement years later.

-The dining room features a Duncan Phyfe table that seats 14:
+The Dining Room with a Duncan Phyfe Table that Seats 14:

-The original plaster ceiling medallion and fruit border were restored and hand-painted:
+The original plaster ceiling medallions and fruit borders were restored:

 Indoor plumbing was not added to the house until 1911.
 As the tour guide put it, “Back then, even the governor had to go outside.”

 A spiral staircase leads to the observation room at the top of the tower:

-Looking down the stairs from the top of the tower, into the basement (we got our exercise that day, walking up and down the stairs!):
+Looking down the stairs from the top of the tower:

-The view from the observation room at the top, looking out over the lawn and parking area:
+The view from the observation room at the top of the tower:

 The formal front of the house, which looks out over Milford:

-I hope you enjoyed tagging along with me on this tour.
-Many thanks to the GMAHS, which works tirelessly to keep the house alive and well.
-It’s a big job–I was told that the utility bills each month alone are crazy.
+Thanks to the GMAHS, which works tirelessly to keep the house alive and well.
+It’s a big job!
+I was told that the utility bills each month alone are crazy.
 Visit the their website for more photos and information.